Three Sessions, 2019/20 at Progress Lab 1422 (Vancouver, BC)

-Expanding on the core of our integrated ensemble from King Arthur’s Night, Neworld Theatre is creating an ongoing, paid, once-a-week performance ensemble made up of both “neurotypical” and “neurodivergent” performers.
-Additional participants will be sourced through our professional theatre networks and our community partners.
+Expanding on the core of our integrated ensemble from King Arthur’s Night, LEAD is a performance ensemble made up of both neurotypical and neurodiverse creator-performers.

 Facilitators: Nathan Kay, Anton Lipovetsky, Lucy McNulty, & Marcus Youssef.
 Producer: Sandra Henderson.
 Produced by Neworld Theatre.
 In partnership with posAbilities.
 With the support of the Vancouver Foundation, BC Arts Council, City of Vancouver, Province of British Columbia, Hamber Foundation and the Canada Council.

 How We Got Here